T

 • Purchase a Myki card for easy travel on Melbourne's extensive public transport network (trams, trains, buses).

-• Take advantage of the free tram zone within the CBD.
+• Take advantage of Melbourne's free tram zone within the CBD.

 Packing highlights